 Flows like a River

 The pace of Samurai Champloo is very well curated and I love the way it flows.
 It’s similar to that of a river, hence the title.
-Anyway, the way the Anime is structured and the beginning an end of each episode mean that it flows very nicely.
-There’s an episode near the middle of the series where we go back through all the events previous that the 3 have gotten themselves into.
+Anyway, the way the Anime is structured and the beginning an end of each episode mean that it intertwines very nicely.
+There’s an episode near the middle of the series where we go back through all the events in the previous episodes that the 3 have gotten themselves into.
+In the episode it’s presented in a very engaging and creative way, where we see all the events previously through Fuu’s diary.

 It’s a very creative and great way to see all these events and I loved that it’s from the perspective of one single character as it’s very refreshing.
 Many other producers would not have bothered with this but I think it’s a good way to go over all these important events whilst still making it fun to watch and engaging.